Plasma-facing material: Proposed materials

 Graphite was used for the first wall material of the Joint European Torus (JET) at its startup (1983), in Tokamak à configuration variable (1992) and in National Spherical Torus Experiment (NSTX, first plasma 1999).

 Beryllium was used to reline JET in 2009 in anticipation of its proposed use in ITER.

 Tungsten is used for the divertor in JET, and will be used for the divertor in ITER.
 It is also used for the first wall in ASDEX Upgrade.
 Graphite tiles plasma sprayed with tungsten were used for the ASDEX Upgrade divertor.
 Studies of tungsten in the divertor have been conducted at the DIII-D facility.
 These experiments utilized two rings of tungsten isotopes embedded in the lower divertor to characterize erosion tungsten during operation.

 Molybdenum is used for the first wall material in Alcator C-Mod (1991).

-Liquid lithium (LL) was used to coat the PFC of the Tokamak Fusion Test Reactor in the Lithium Tokamak Experiment (TFTR, 1996).
+Liquid lithium was used to coat the plasma-facing component of the Tokamak Fusion Test Reactor in the Lithium Tokamak Experiment (TFTR, 1996).